sirech/talk-lean-functional-kotlin-backends/presentation.md

 class: transition

-# Exceptions
+# Pain 3: Exceptions

 ---

+diagram with a typical stackstrace

+---

 class: center middle

-## Verifying JWT Tokens
+## Verifying our token

-???

-TODO: replace JWT with security token

 ---